-How to Cook Veggies Like Potatoes, Carrots, Swedes, and Parsnips
+How to Cook Vegetables Like Potatoes, Carrots, Swedes, and Parsnips

 Many people think cooking is difficult, but actually there are many quick and easy meals.
 Here's how to cook vegetables carrots, potatoes, swedes, and parsnips, which go well with many meals.